DepartmentOfGovernmentEfficiency/fed-graph/README.md

 This dashboard visualizes data from the Federal Government Workforce API:
 `doge.gov/api/kpis/Federal_Government`

-utions are welcome!
-Please feel free to submit a Pull Request.

 ## Acknowledgements

 - Designed and built by Michael Mendy © 2025